-The guiding principle for determining project-specific concession period should normally be the capacity of the respective port to handle the expected cargo at the end of the proposed concession period.
-However, capacity constraints would normally be addressed by construction of additional terminals.
+The guiding principle for determining project-specific concession period should normally be the capacity of the respective port terminal to handle the expected cargo at the end of the proposed concession period.
+However, in the case of port terminals, capacity constraints would normally be addressed by construction of additional terminals at the same or adjacent ports.
 As such, it would be advantageous to allow a longer concession period both from the perspective of the Concessionaire as well as the Government.
+The Major Port Trust Act, 1963 stipulates a maximum period of 30 years and unless there are reasons for making an exception, the concession period should normally be fixed at 30 years.

-Concession period to be normally forty years
+Concession period to be normally thirty years

-The time required for construction of a port (about three years) has been included in the concession period so as to incentivise early completion, leading to maximisation of revenues.
+The time required for construction of a port terminal (about two years) has been included in the concession period so as to incentivise early completion, leading to maximisation of revenues.